 National Association of Attorneys General

 The Antitrust Committee’s primary role is to facilitate the state attorneys general's mission to enforce state and federal antitrust laws in order to benefit consumers by ensuring the operation of efficient and effective markets.
 The Committee develops NAAG’s policy positions on antitrust enforcement and encourages competition advocacy at both a state and federal level.
 The Committee also fosters continued information exchange among the states about all aspects of state antitrust enforcement including investigation, litigation, amicus curiae opportunities, state and federal legislation and litigation training.
 The Committee administers funds designated by court order or by the attorneys general to be used to support antitrust enforcement.
-In addition, the Committee works toward enhanced cooperation with the Antitrust Division of the U.S. Department of Justice, the Federal Trade Commission and other relevant federal agencies through joint and coordinated prosecutions, harmonization of enforcement policies, and improved information sharing.
+In addition, the Committee works toward enhanced cooperation with the Antitrust Division of the U.S. Department of Justice, the Federal Trade Commission and other relevant federal agencies through joint and coordinated enforcement, harmonization of enforcement policies, and improved information sharing.

 NAAG Multistate Task Force

-- Attorney General Tom Miller (IA), Co-Chair
+- Attorney General Phil Weiser (CO), Co-Chair

 - Attorney General Herbert H. Slatery III (TN), Co-Chair

-- Attorney General Brian Frosh (MD)
+- Attorney General Tom Miller (IA)

 - Attorney General Mark Herring (VA)